Instructional Management Toolkit

 - Can be strategically designed to reuse the same learning task in creative new ways

-Once teachers build their students' repertoires of learning center activities, new component skills are easily added to the work task.
+Once teachers build students’ repertoires of learning center activities, new component skills are easily added to the work task.
 This represents a tremendous time-saver for teachers.